carlqt/toyrobo-ruby/README.md

 Example inputs can be found on `spec/fixtures/runner` directory

+## Improvements
+The input right now requires a filename and it's not able to pipe inputs from stdin.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).